nagacodesai/NVIDIA-GPU-Accelerated-Object-Detection-with-YOLO-and-OpenCV/README.md

 ### **1. `checkWeightsReturnModel()`**
 - Checks for existing YOLO weights or downloads them if missing.
 - Ensures the weights are organized in the designated directory.
+- Determine device: Use CUDA if available, otherwise CPU.device = 'cuda' if torch.cuda.is_available() else 'cpu'
 - Returns the YOLO model.

 ### **2. `detectImage(imgFile, model)`**